-The U.S. needs to realize that its greatest threat is self generated.
-We have sold 16,613 of our best companies in the past 30 years, increasing the number of American registered foreign owned companies in the U.S. Japan and China would never sell their companies to any interests outside of their countries, which is evidence in itself how far we are descending as a nation.
-When we sell out to foreign owned companies, the technology and the profits go overseas.
+The U.S. needs to realize that its greatest threat is self-generated.
+We have sold 16,613 of our best companies in the past 30 years, increasing the number of American-registered foreign-owned companies in the United States.
+Japan and China would never sell their companies to any interests outside of their countries, which is evidence in itself how far we are descending as a nation.
+When we sell out to foreign-owned companies, the technology and the profits go overseas.

 We should be focusing on rebuilding our manufacturing base.
 We should be focusing on living within our means.
 We should be rebuilding America, not trying to run the whole world.

-The solutions are simple – tax imports, regulate foreign commerce, stop the sellout of America and get out of foreign wars that we can’t afford.
+The solutions are simple: tax imports, regulate foreign commerce, stop the sellout of America and get out of foreign wars that we can’t afford.
 We are eating contaminated fish pumped full of dangerous medicines and pollutants.
-Over 80 percent of our fish is imported, but we only have the means to inspect 2 percent of it, as we do not have the funds to pay needed FDA inspectors.
+Over 80 percent of our fish is imported, but we only have the means to inspect 2 percent of it, as we do not have the funds to pay the necessary FDA inspectors.
 A safety inspection import tax would pay to check the food, and make sure it is safe.

 Our soldiers are fighting invisible enemies.
 Every time we blow up one of their homes, schools, churches or hospitals with our drone airplanes, we are encouraging more people to join the terrorists we are fighting.
 The only way to end the cycle is to get out.